 By the end, Eppie knows her priorities without giving the matter a thought, which is the opposite to her birth father.
 It's almost enough to make us wish we could pack up, go back in time and live next door to Eppie and Silas.
 Then we remember the lack of basic mod cons such as electricity and hot running water, and decide maybe not.
 But the nearest thing is to put this book up among my bad mood busters, and highly recommend it for George Eliot's wise insights into human nature as well as the sweet story.

 Now for some good quotes from various characters, major and minor.

 Jem Rodney (when he's briefly accused of stealing Silas' gold): What could I ha' done with his money?
 I could as easy steal the parson's surplice and wear it.
 (Good point about thefts in small settlements.
 This guy is the village mole catcher.
 How's that for a nice old English job description?)

 Squire Cass (to his son, Godfrey): You hardly know your own mind enough to make both your legs walk one way.
 (That was spot on, and spoken without knowing a fraction of Godfrey's messy dilemma.)

 Ben Winthrop: When I've got a pot o' good ale I like to swaller it and do my insides good, instead o' smelling and staring at it to see if I can find fault wi' the brewing.
 (A sound attitude about being critical.
-This guy's wife also has plenty of simple wisdom, but I'll give her a post of her own)
+This guy's wife also has plenty of simple wisdom, but I've given her a post of her own)